Ipstenu/varnish-http-purge/readme.txt

 = Does every WordPress plugin and theme work with a proxy cache? =

-No. Some of them have behavior that causes them not to cache, either by accident or design.
+No. Some of them have behaviours that causes them not to cache, either by accident or design.
+It's incredibly hard to debug those, since many of the related issues are contextual (like _if_ you save a page with a special setting).
+I've done my best to flag everything as possible issues with the debugger.

 = I'm a developer, can I tell your cache to empty in my plugin/theme? =